-Common pitfall #2: a lack of advance training
+Example Two: a lack of advance training

 Given the diversity of end users, they had identified sponsors in each user group.
 All were highly visible and very engaged in the project.
 In addition, the client had run local IT training.

 No governance guidelines

 However, as in the above example, Client B also chose not to run a change management programme, and in this case soon ran into a problem arising from not having created governance guidelines and suitable training.

 The consequences of this were to most noticeably hit the Finance Department.
 The team there didn’t know how to restrict confidential files from being accessible, and soon enough someone in the Finance team shared a file containing all staff salaries, and accidentally made it freely discoverable.
 Now, since anyone could potentially find it and access it, the inevitable happened, and someone soon did exactly that.
 As you can imagine, people shared it much, much wider; causing much amusement, consternation and embarrassment, depending on who you were.